 Plus, some cannabis is laced with toxic chemicals, like formaldehyde.
 Since synthetic cannabis is sprayed with unknown chemicals, it can be difficult to know whether or not you are putting dangerous, toxic chemicals in your body.

-- 11 percent of high school students in the United States have tried synthetic marijuana
+- In 2012, 11 percent of high school students in the United States have tried synthetic marijuana

 - There were more than 11,000 ER visits caused by synthetic marijuana in 2010